 (n) No permit amendment is required for the replacement of a permitted telecommunications facility unless the replacement would constitute a material or substantial change to the permitted telecommunications facility to be replaced, or to improvements ancillary to the telecommunications facility, or both.
-No permit is required for repair or routine maintenance of a permitted telecommunications facility or of those ancillary improvements associated with the telecommunications facility.
+No permit is required for repair or routine maintenance of a permitted telecommunications facility.
 Added 2000, No. 93 (Adj.
 Sess.), § 2, eff.
 July 1, 2000.